Competitive Sequential Screening: Equilibrium analysis

 \begin{prop}[Subscription schedules] Assume $v_0 \geq (7/2) \max_{\g' \in \G} (1/ g(\g'))$.
 For each firm $i$ and each price $p_i \in [0, \bar{p}_i^M]$, we have $s_i^\ast (p_i) < s_i^M (p_i)$. \end{prop}

 For concreteness, take firm $B$ as the incumbent.
 When firm $A$ enters, firm $B$ reduces all of its subscription fees and also expands its range of contracts to include new low-tier subscriptions with higher strike prices.
-The strike price that type $\g$ selects at firm $B$ doubles from $p_B^M (\g)$ before firm $A$ enters to $p_B^\ast(\g) = 2 p_B^M(\g)$ after firm $A$ enters.
+The strike price that type $\g$ selects at firm $B$ doubles from $p_B^M (\g)$ before firm $A$ enters to $p_B^\ast(\g) = 2 p_B^M(\g)$ after firm $A$ enters.\footnote{Before firm $A$ enters, type $\g$ either purchases product $B$ at the selected price $p_B^M(\g)$ or does not purchase at all.
+After firm $A$ enters, type $\g$ purchases either product $B$ at the selected price $2 p_B^M(\g)$ or product $A$ at the selected strike price $2 p_A^M(\g)$.} This directional prediction is consistent with the evolution of the streaming market.
+In 2022, Netflix first introduced a basic subscription plan with advertisements (effectively a usage price) after losing subscribers to new entrants such as Disney\textsuperscript{+}.\footnote{See \url{https://tinyurl.com/2ypanxz6}.}

-Here is the intuition for the \emph{doubling} of the selected strike price.\footnote{It is tempting to attribute this effect to the elasticity of demand in the second period, but this is not what drives the result.
-With horizontal differentiation, duopoly demand is indeed less elastic than monopoly demand, for each fixed type $\g$.
-But the equilibrium allocation is determined by the type distribution $G$, not the taste-shock distribution $F$, because the consumer earns rents from \emph{pre-contractual} information only; see \cite{courty2000sequential} and \cite{esHo2007optimal}.} By applying the envelope theorem in both periods, it can be shown that in any equilibrium with product-purchase strategy $q$, the consumer's interim utility, $U$, satisfies